IB Business Guide What Is A Business?

 The Challenges (Or Why Most People Stay Employed)

 Planning: Proper market research is crucial.
 Ask yourself: does the world really need another energy drink brand?
-(Probably not, but people keep trying.)
+(Probably not, but thousands keep trying.)

 Marketing on a Shoestring: When your entire marketing budget is £50 and a prayer, getting noticed is rough.
-That's why so many startups go viral on TikTok – it's free marketing.
+That's why so many start-ups go viral on TikTok - it's free marketing to an extent.

 Finding Good People: Convincing talented people to work for your brand-new company when Google exists is... challenging to say the least.